GoAuditsGoAudits

 Are HACCP Audits Mandatory?

-The answer to whether HACCP implementation and audits, unfortunately, isn’t a simple yes or no. Whether HACCP plans and audits are mandatory depends on several factors, including the type of food you are processing or manufacturing, your location, and retailers’ and distributors’ demand.
-For example, the Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA) require mandatory HACCP implementation as an effective approach to food safety for juice and meat.
+Whether HACCP audits are mandatory depends on the type of food business, location, and regulatory requirements.
+In some industries, regulators such as the Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA) require HACCP systems for specific sectors like juice and meat processing.

 HACCP audits can be conducted both internally and externally by third parties, especially if your business is looking to get certified.